 Or all three!
 A charcuterie board most definitely needs a vehicle of choice to pile high with cheese, roasted tomatoes, and a yummy spread.

-There is a little bit of an art when it comes to assembling a charcuterie board and making it beautiful…but with a few key tips to keep in mind, you’ll have it down in no time!
+It takes a little bit of art when it comes to assembling a charcuterie board and making it beautiful…but with a few key tips to keep in mind, you’ll have it down in no time!
+Remember, there are no real rules, so take the pressure off first!

-The bowls may hold some of the umami components – like marinated artichokes, roasted tomatoes, pickles, olives, etc. Or you might want to place your jams on the board.
+The bowls may hold some of the umami components – like marinated artichokes, roasted tomatoes, pickles, olives, etc. Or you might want to place your jams on the board in small bowls.

 You can have fun adding crackers to the board, creating a fun S shape with them, and visually creating lines with them which will inevitably make your board that much more beautiful and visually appealing.